 Cooper Union Deferral Policy

-Admitted students may request to defer their offer of admission for one year.
+Undergraduate admitted students may request to defer their offer of admission for one year.
 Each deferral request will be reviewed by the Office of Admissions and considered on a case-by-case basis.

 Submission of a deferral request does not mean that your deferral request has been approved.
 You will receive a follow-up email regarding the approval or denial of your request once it has been thoroughly reviewed.